-Four lessons (with material for each year level) will be available for trialling in Term 3, 2017 and the following four lessons available for Term 4, 2017.
-An inquiry-based unit of eight lessons, focussing on modelling a variety of different motions with mathematics.
-Contexts include rolling balls and falling objects, Olympics events, and Galileo's experiments with falling objects.
-The modelling of a motion mathematically is used to make predictions: "how long will it take a ball to hit the ground?" or "how fast will it be going on impact?"
-Students will experience the power of mathematics in STEM and build mathematical modelling skills.
-Depending on students' level, they will make and interpret mathematical representations including tables of data, graphs and functions, use proportional reasoning, and work with rates of change and algebra.
-Lessons use simple equipment and can be taught in ordinary classrooms.
+Four lessons (with material for each year level) will be available for trialling in mid Term 3, 2017 and the following four lessons available for Term 4, 2017.

 ST4.
-The Bar Model Method (for Years 5, 6 and 7) Three units of approximately 8 lessons each, exemplifying the 'bar model method'.
+The Bar Model Method (for Years 5, 6 and 7)

+Three units of approximately 8 lessons each, exemplifying the 'bar model method'.
 This is a pedagogical strategy widely used in Singapore to help students solve word problems.
+The method:

-The method: - offers an efficient and effective problem-solving tool for use across many topics in mathematics - promotes the visualisation of mathematical quantities and relationships within a problem - exemplifies and makes visible the part-whole thinking that is key to so much of primary mathematics.
-Units will be progressively available for trialling from May 1st, 2017 to the end of the year (year 5 first).
+- Offers an efficient and effective problem-solving tool for use across many topics in mathematics. - Promotes the visualisation of mathematical quantities and relationships within a problem. - Exemplifies and makes visible the part-whole thinking that is key to so much of primary mathematics.

+The units will be available for trialling in Term 3 (Year 5 unit) and Term 4 for Year 6 and Year 7.

 ST5.
-Assessing Reasoning (for all primary teachers) Mathematical reasoning is one of four proficiencies in the Australian Curriculum: Mathematics.
+Assessing Reasoning (for all primary teachers)

+Mathematical reasoning is one of four proficiencies in the Australian Curriculum: Mathematics.
 This project will provide a framework for assessing reasoning and a learning trajectory that describes how students' reasoning develops.
 These tools will strengthen teachers' insights into their students' reasoning and provide assessment strategies.
 Student work samples, assessment rubrics and video clips will demonstrate progress in reasoning, and highlight questioning to elicit reasoning.
 Illustrative material will be from Years 3 to 6 students.
 It is intended that the framework and learning trajectory could become a part of everyday planning, teaching and assessment in all primary mathematics content strands.

-Available for trialling from August to November 2017.
+Available for trialling from late August 2017.

 ST6.
-Mathematics and Algorithmic Thinking (for Years 8, 9, 10) These units will introduce students to the possibilities of computer-based mathematics, highlighting computational and algorithmic thinking.
+Mathematics and Algorithmic Thinking (for Years 8, 9, 10)

+These units will introduce students to the possibilities of computer-based mathematics, highlighting computational and algorithmic thinking.
 They will demonstrate how mathematicians work in the real world.
 Three units use specially constructed software and will require no prior coding knowledge.
 Topics being planned include computer-generated art (involving measurement and geometry), cellular automata (data representation, statistics), and population growth and decay (science links).
 The optional follow-up coding-based units look 'behind the scenes' and will allow students to develop and extend coding knowledge.
 Explorations will range from bite-sized investigations where students are guided step by step, to open-ended explorations where students design their own projects.

-Available for trialling from Term 4, 2017.
-COMING SOON Mathematical Inquiry into Authentic Problems (for Foundation to Year 6) Trialling anticipated in Terms 3 and 4, 2017 and Term 1, 2018 Mathematical Modelling (for Years 9 and 10).
-Trialling anticipated from August, 2017
+Units will become available for trialling from Term 4, 2017.

+ST7.
+Mathematical Modelling (for Years 9 and 10).